avi-vemuri395/Document_Processing_Pipeline/docs/architecture/two-part-pipeline.md

 ┌─────────────────────────────────────────────────────────────────┐
 │                      PART 2: FORM MAPPING                        │
 ├─────────────────────────────────────────────────────────────────┤
-│  Master JSON → Map to 9 Forms → Generate PDFs → Submit to Banks │
+│  Master JSON → Map to All 9 Forms → Generate PDFs → Submit to Banks │
 │  (One Source)   (Distribution)   (Final Output)    (3 Banks)    │
 └─────────────────────────────────────────────────────────────────┘
 ```